Reflect on the amazing school year with End-of-Year Reflection Task Cards.

-Some of the prompts included are:
+Some of the self reflection questions included are:

 - What are you most proud of this year?
 Why?